JobinJohn24/Comparitive-Guanine-Cytosine-Content/README.md

 ![anova](https://github.com/JobinJohn24/SpeciesGC-/assets/63524391/643aac97-c21b-4be8-a41a-93322e8b23d2)

-*Figure 1.3 represents the variation in analytical results from the ANOVA test
+*Figure 1.3 represents the variation in analytical results from the ANOVA test.*

 To present the findings, the data visualization tool of Tabulate was used to create a table to compare the result of the one-way anaylsis of variance (ANOVA) test.
 The variation was split into three sources; between groups, within groups, and total.
 The variation was split into three sources to investigate the relative contributions of between and within groups.
 The source of variation 'Between Groups' sum of squares was 627.882, representing dissimilarities amount the groups being compared, while the source of variation 'Within Groups' had a sum of squares 0.229591, representing variability unexplained after defining the differences between the groups.
 The residual variability could be due to random ractors, measurement errrors, or uncontrollable factors.
 The degrees of freedom represent the number of independent groups or data sets considered in the analysis test.